 Jokes aside, 2020 has been a lot of things: exciting, interesting, disappointing, and even heartbreaking at times.
 But let’s think of it this way: if we all managed to survive and thrive now, what can possibly bring us down?
 We managed to achieve some great results with numerous restrictions, we provided our clients with high-quality services, we worked on improving our skills and gaining new ones and deepened our knowledge about design, branding, and web development, always ready to help out our clients whenever they need.

 As our Development Partner Roman says, this year mainly included coffee, nicotine, and code.
 We don’t recommend trying to live a year only on three of those things, but we certainly recommend trying to stay positive and have a bit of a laugh.
-Even though we can’t see the path clearly, we look forward to the new 2021 year with a vague sense of hope and humor, which is always a good idea!
+Even though we can’t see the path clearly, we look forward to the new 2021 and 2022 seasons with a vague sense of hope and humor, which is always a good idea!
 Right?
 RIGHT?

 If you want to know more about our work or what and how we do, contact us – and we will bombard you with more isolation and lockdown jokes, promise.